-- 3. You can appeal by sending your provider and us a letter saying that you disagree with the bill because you were on OHP at the time of the service.
+- 1. Call the provider, tell them that you were on OHP, and ask them to bill your CCO. - Call Member Services at the number listed above right away and say that a provider is billing you for an OHP service.
+We will help you get the bill cleared up.
+Do not wait until you get more bills. - 3.
+You can appeal by sending your provider and UHA a letter saying that you disagree with the bill because you were on OHP at the time of the service.
 Keep a copy of the letter for your records. - 4.
 Follow up to make sure we paid the bill. - 5.
 If you receive court papers, call us right away.
 You may also call an attorney or the Public Benefits Hotline at 800-520-5292 for legal advice and help.
 There are consumer laws that can help you when you are wrongly billed while on OHP.